The research program Knowledge Resistance (funded by Riksbankens Jubileumsfond) aims to investigate the nature and causes of knowledge resistance.

 The project defines “knowledge resistance” not as a conscious attitude, but as a failure of our cognitive systems to respond with proper sensitivity to available evidence (including information provided by our senses, other people, the media, etc.).
 A knowledge resistant belief forming process is one that does not produce, retain, or change belief in a rational way in reaction to the available evidence.
 Knowledge resistance is therefore a type of what philosophers call “theoretical irrationality” (to be distinguished from practical irrationality, the irrationality of decision making).
 Cognitive systems can be more or less knowledge resistant, and particular parts of cognitive systems might be so only under specific circumstances.

-A central hypothesis is that knowledge resistance is the result of a complex interaction between emotions, cognition, social interaction and the flow of information.
+A central hypothesis of the project is that knowledge resistance is the result of a complex interaction between emotions, cognition, social interaction and the flow of information.
 This means that a proper investigation of the phenomenon requires a genuinely interdisciplinary approach.
-Research on the topic so far has been scattered across disciplines, and there has been no attempt to provide a coherent, unified framework within which to properly investigate this phenomenon.
-For the first time, this program brings together groups of researchers from philosophy, psychology, political science and media research, using a wide range of empirical and analytical methods to systematically investigate knowledge resistance, its nature, causes and consequences.
+So far, research on the topic has been scattered across disciplines, with no attempt to provide a coherent, unified framework for all investigations.
+This program brings together groups of researchers from philosophy, psychology, political science and media research, and uses a wide range of empirical and analytical methods to systematically investigate knowledge resistance, its nature, causes and consequences.